-- Sequence construction activities to minimize the amount of time soils remain disturbed. - Install sediment controls before grading begins. - Schedule or limit grading to small areas. - Schedule construction so that large areas of bare soil are exposed only during the dry season. - Use temporary mulching, seeding or other ground coverings on exposed areas, including all dirt. stockpiles. - Stabilize the area immediately after the land has been graded to its final contour.
+- Sequence construction activities to minimize the amount of time soils remain disturbed. - Install sediment controls before grading begins. - Schedule or limit grading to small areas. - Schedule construction so that large areas of bare soil are exposed only during the dry season. - exposed only during the dry season.
+Use temporary mulching, seeding or other ground coverings on exposed areas, including all dirt. - stockpiles.

+Stabilize the area immediately after the land has been graded to its final contour.

-In presed construction, completed portions are permanently stabilized before other areas are disturbed.
+In phased construction, completed portions are permanently stabilized before other areas are disturbed.